Jade (Mortal Kombat): Other appearances

 Jade has a minor role in the novelization of the 1995 live-action film Mortal Kombat, but did not appear in the film.

 Jade is a supporting character in the 1997 film Mortal Kombat Annihilation, and was portrayed by Siberian-born supermodel and actress Irina Pantaeva in her English-language film debut.
 She has no past relationship nor any interaction with Kitana in the film, and she secretly remains loyal to Shao Kahn while pretending to aid the Earthrealm warriors in her attempt to lead them into an ambush.
 Pantaeva underwent six months' fight training prior to shooting, and in a 1997 interview with Femme Fatales magazine, Pantaeva stated that "I loved my character so much that I [could] not get away from her."
-Tati Gabrielle will play the character in the upcoming film Mortal Kombat 2.
+Tati Gabrielle played the character in Mortal Kombat II.

 Jade appeared in the 2021 animated film Mortal Kombat Legends: Battle of the Realms, and was voiced by Emily O'Brien.

 In the Mortal Kombat comic book series published by Malibu Comics, Jade was a recurring character in the 1995 six-issue miniseries Battlewave, in which she is simply an evil assassin paired with Smoke in serving Shao Kahn, and has no connection to Kitana or her homeland.